Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Monitoring procedure and experiment design

 where $ \dot {\boldsymbol y}_t = {\boldsymbol y}_t - {\boldsymbol y}_{t-1} $, $\boldsymbol \Xi = {\mathbb E}\left\{ {{{\dot {\boldsymbol y}}_t}\dot {\boldsymbol y}_t^T} \right\}$ is the covariance matrix and analytically calculated as $ {\boldsymbol{\Xi }} = 2\left( {{\boldsymbol I_p} - {\boldsymbol \Lambda}_{\mathcal{M}_{K}} } \right)$ \cite{guo2016monitoring}.

-The thresholds of three statistics are calculated by kernel density estimation (KDE) \cite{zhang2019an}, and denoted as $J_{th,T^2}$, $J_{th,\rm SPE}$ and $J_{th,S^2}$.
-The monitoring rule is summarized below: \begin{enumerate} \item Three statistics are within their thresholds, the process is normal;
+The thresholds of three statistics are calculated by kernel density estimation (KDE) \cite{zhang2019an}, and denoted as $J_{th,T^2}$, $J_{th,SPE}$ and $J_{th,S^2}$.
+The monitoring rule is summarized below: \begin{enumerate} \item All statistics are within thresholds, the process is normal;

-\item If $T^2$ or SPE is over its threshold, while $S^2$ is below its threshold, the dynamic law remains unchanged and the static variations occur.
-This may be caused by step faults or drifts may occur \cite{shang2015concurrent,yu2019recursive}.
-In this case, we need to further confirm whether the system is actually abnormal based on the data trend and expert experience.
-When a new mode occurs, a set of new data are collected to update the PSFA-EWC model in Algorithm \ref{PSFA-EWC_modeling}.
-The process is monitored by $S^2$ statistic in this period;
+\item If $T^2$ or $ SPE $ is over its threshold, while $S^2$ is below its threshold, the dynamic law remains unchanged and the static variations occur.
+This may be caused by step faults or normal drifts \cite{shang2015concurrent,yu2019recursive}, which should be confirmed further based on data and limited prior knowledge.
+When a new mode occurs, a small set of new data are collected to update the PSFA--EWC model.
+The process is monitored by $S^2$ statistic before the updating procedure;

 \item If $S^2$ is over threshold, the dynamic behaviors are unusual and the system is out of control.
 A fault occurs and the alarm would be triggered.

 \end{enumerate}